phnx-im/docs/src/spec/authentication_service/credentials.md

 ## Client Credentials

-- Used by clients to sign IntermediateClientCredentials, as well as some other messages such as the [WelcomeAttributionInfo](../glossary.md#welcome-attribution-info) and the Connection KeyPackages.
+- Used by clients to sign IntermediateClientCredentials, as well as some other messages such as the [WelcomeAttributionInfo](../glossary.md#welcome-attribution-info) and the connection packages.
 - Should be stored by clients in their device’s secure enclave if possible.

 ```rust